phuang1024/phuang1024/no_java.md

 USACO.

 However, this is unlikely to change in the future, similar to how an API cannot be changed once many people start using it.
-The only solution is to study beyond the AP CS curriculum.
+The only solution is to self study beyond the AP CS curriculum.